You Can’t Be Evicted Without Court Process

 Whether the police come to your apartment, or if you have to go to the precinct, get a police report substantiating the incident.
 This is important.
 Police procedures can also direct an officer to issue a summons to your landlord, requiring a court appearance; get a copy of that also.
-With a written record of your illegal eviction, and other relevant documents, your attorney will have something to show in court.
+With a written record of your illegal eviction and other relevant documents, your attorney will have something to show in court.
 Your landlord may even be arrested.

 As witnesses, neighbors can back up your story, and for police reports, the police can take statements from them.
 If you have to call the utilities to get services restored, explain the circumstances of illegal eviction, and find out what options are available.

-Keep a log of everything that happens and a list names, addresses and phone numbers of everyone you talk to, with the date and time of each conversation.
+Keep a log of everything that happens and a list of names, addresses and phone numbers of everyone you talk to, with the date and time of each conversation.
 Winning against your landlord requires evidence supporting your position.

-In Housing Court, you'll have to prove you actually live in your apartment to get back in.
-So make sure you keep your New York State Driver's License or Identification Card up-to-date with your current address.
+In Housing Court, you’ll have to prove you actually live in your apartment to get back in.
+So make sure you keep your New York State Driver’s License or Identification Card up to date with your current address.
 Mail sent to you at that address is also evidence of residence, especially utility bills and rent invoices or receipts.

 Have a copy of your lease and written documentation of any difficulties with your landlord available to show the police.
-As discussed elsewhere in this Report, it's a good idea to keep copies of these documents in a safe place online and outside of your apartment, such as with a relative, friend or your attorney.
-Give the name (and contact information like the address and phone number) of your landlord, building superintendent, and managing agent to the officers.
+As discussed elsewhere in this Report, it’s a good idea to keep copies of these documents in a safe place online and outside of your apartment, such as with a relative, friend or your attorney.
+Give the name (and contact information like the address and phone number) of your landlord, building superintendent and managing agent to the officers.

 If you are already engaged in a legal action against your landlord and are illegally evicted, you won’t need to start a new proceeding; speak with your attorney about filing claims in the existing proceeding, including for contempt of court.